RavenCutie21/Voice-Changer-Settings/README.md

 Finally you can remove the monitoring option if you like what you ended up with, so you dont have to listen to your ai voice anymore, as you are now a proud user of realtime voice with it being consistent.

+Now let's make that secret sauce that allows RVC to use less resources, its not by a lot but it still matters. we can now delete that original shortcut you have, or don't if you are a rebel.

+Open up notepad and paste the next three lines into the file

+Set WshShell = CreateObject("WScript.Shell")
+WshShell.Run chr(34) & "C:\PATH\TO\MMVCServerSIO\start_http.bat" & Chr(34), 0
+Set WshShell = Nothing

+change the Path to, parts into the actual path to the start_http.bat file. its different for everyone.

+Save this file as a .vbs

+What this file does is make that black box that always launches, not show up when you run this. itll save 1% cpu usage but 1% is still something
+Sometimes itll be more depending on how much resources it was using in task manager, for me it was trying to use 30% which now it doesnt use anything.

+ONLY do the VBS file if you have everything set up and dont plan on changing anything. this means you have no need to even look at the black box for errors as its already working perfectly for you

+# Congratulations you are no longer a soyboy cuck and you have a working setup!